TannerByrd/TannerByrdGitHubNotes/Lab8/readme.md

 **why it's important to define the data type of a field** - It is important to properly define the data type of a field because the data field type is what defines what kind of data can be stored there.

+# Ethical and legal Implications

+**Code of Ethics** - A code of ethics is created to establish the appropiate behaviors for an organization.
+ACM created a code for the computing discipline because the organization is computer centralized, therefore appropiate ethics regarding computers is required.

 # Conclusion